 This study developed a new model of microbial soil decomposition that successfully captured the changing relationship between temperature and microbial respiration during the growing season.
-We showed that the soil microbial response to plant inputs depends on the nitrogen content of the added plant material.
+The scientists showed that the soil microbial response to plant inputs depends on the nitrogen content of the added plant material.

-We developed a new model for predicting soil response to changes in soil temperature, moisture, plant inputs and stoichiometry.
-This model is simple and based on well-defined physical and biological properties, and could be developed to model microbial activity at larger scales.
+The team developed a new model for predicting soil response to changes in soil temperature, moisture, plant inputs, and stoichiometry.
+This model is simple and based on well-defined physical and biological properties and could be developed to model microbial activity at larger scales.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]